 |---|---|---|

-| ITP (Transfer Tax) on resale properties | 7% of purchase price in Andalucia | Applies to all second-hand property purchases |
+| ITP (Transfer Tax) on resale properties | 7% of purchase price | Flat rate across Andalusia since the 2021 reform (as of 2026).
+Applies to all second-hand purchases. |

-| Notary fees | €600 to €1,500 | Scales with property price |
+| Notary fees | €600 to €1,500 | Scales with property price.
+Public fee schedule; industry estimates suggest this range for most La Linea transactions. |

 | Land registry fees | €400 to €1,000 | Registering the property in your name |

 | Property valuation (tasación) | €300 to €600 | Required by the bank before approving the mortgage.
-You pay this. |
+You pay this upfront. |

-| Legal fees (gestor or abogado) | 1% of purchase price approximately | Independent lawyer.
-Non-negotiable in our view. |
+| Legal fees (abogado or gestor) | c.1% of purchase price | Independent lawyer.
+Strongly recommended.
+Flat fees for simpler transactions are also common. |

 In total, budget around 10 to 12% of the purchase price for buying costs on top of your deposit.
-On a €150,000 apartment, that means having roughly €15,000 to €18,000 available for costs alone, separate from the deposit itself.
+On a €150,000 apartment, that means having roughly €15,000 to €18,000 available for costs alone, entirely separate from the deposit itself.

 Why You Must Use an Independent Lawyer